aditosoftware/confirmingTrustManager/README.md

 The user can decide to trust this certificate once or permanently, which will add the certificate to the given truststore.
 If the user chooses to cancel the process, a CertificateException will be thrown.

+An operatingSystem specific trustStore can be added in the CustomTrustManager class